 Positioned as Industry Leaders to the people

-Community marketing is a formula of marketing strategies worldwide corporate giants – Nike, Lego, Apple – have inadvertently implemented but have not made the most of yet.
-It positions you as thought leaders in the industry whether your industry is niche or not.
+Community marketing is a formula of marketing strategies that worldwide, corporate giants such as Nike, Lego and Apple have inadvertently implemented but have not made the most of yet.
+Whether your industry is niche or not, community marketing positions you as thought leaders in the industry nonetheless.

-Community marketing is not a short-term solution, and can grow across generations as it’s built on a foundation of timeless passions.
-Strong community generates consistent word of mouth, as well as leads through the community activities.
-You’ll have members being born into your community, rather than chasing them after they’ve developed.
+Community marketing is not a short-term solution and can grow across generations as it is built on a foundation of timeless passions.
+Strong community generates consistent word of mouth and leads through community activities.
+You’ll have members being born into your community rather than chasing them after they’ve developed.

-Moreover, the community is not limited to demographic, rather passions.
-Your brand is able to build community across the globe and across generations.
+Moreover, because community is not limited to demographics but passions, your brand will be able to build a community across the globe and across generations.

 Ongoing Market Research Source

 It puts you in tune with the evolving nature of the community.
 Before you notice sales drop, you are able to detect the change through conversation.
-Eventually you may be able to lead it with enough trust and listening.
+Eventually, you may even be able to lead it with enough trust and listening.

 Diversified Customer Base

 Unlike traditional segments, our goal is to draw people with their passions.
-This allows an opportunity to attract a very diverse customer base regardless of age, sex, ethnicity or traditional values.
-While these factors can inform, they do not define your customer base.
+This allows an opportunity to attract a very diverse customer base regardless of age, sex, ethnicity, or traditional values.
+While these factors can be useful to inform, they do not define your customer base.

 Word of Mouth

-If you’re familiar with market research, you’ll find that the majority of the results will tell you that the number one way people hear about a new product is through word of mouth from friends or family.
-Often, marketers push through staying top of mind to enter the pool of options.
-Community building enables your biggest fans’s influence to reverberate throughout the greater community.
+If you’re familiar with market research, you’ll find that majority of results will tell you that the number one way people hear about a new product is through word of mouth.
+Often, marketers push through staying top-of-mind to enter the pool of options but community building enables the influence of your biggest fans to reverberate throughout the greater community.

 Building Brand Clout and Consistency

 When a company has many products and targets, the approach is to have multiple messages for multiple targets.
-Unfortunately, this can result in fragmented marketing and continual adjustments of marketing strategies.
-This makes building clout very challenging with changing messages and targets.
-Not to mention, the ability to build consistency.
+Unfortunately, this can result in fragmented marketing and the continual need to adjust marketing strategies, which consequently makes building clout very challenging as well as hindering the ability to build consistency.

 Community building isn’t limited to a location or a size.
-In fact, the studies around communities around the world confirm the similarities.
-One study goes so far as to confirm that languages are not a barrier, rather the disagreement on the vision.
+In fact, studies on communities around the world confirm the similarities.
+One study goes so far as to confirm that languages are not a barrier but rather the disagreement on the vision.

 One of the most time consuming aspects of marketing in the digital era is content creation.
-It requires a lot of strategic thought, the development of ideas and concepts, plus the sharing and collaboration.
+It requires a lot of strategic thought, the development of ideas and concepts, as well as sharing and collaboration.
 Fortunately, as you build a community, the ownership of the content being shared changes from the brand to the community itself.

 Top of Mind